opentok/opentok-network-test/Android-Sample/README.md

 6. **Stop the test**

-    To stop the test, you can call stopTest.
+    To stop the test, you can call NetworkQualityTest.stopTest().
 If the test is halted before 5 seconds, an error will be triggered.

     ```java
      networkQualityTest.stopTest();